igui/ILPSolver/README.md

 ### Running OppositeRenderer on a example scene

 This can be done inside Visual Studio.
-There are tested `*.dae` scenes on the `OppositeRenderer\ILPSolver\examples` folder
+There are tested `*.dae` scenes on the `OppositeRenderer\RPSolver\examples` folder

 1. Select `Standalone` as the primary project.
 This is the renderer.
 2. Hit on Debug.
 Compilation can take several minutes.